Award of Credit

 - To waive a prerequisite course requirement students must present the adviser's affirmative recommendation to the course’s department chair for approval.
 The basis for such a waiver will be the student’s demonstrated knowledge in the area concerned.

-- To obtain credits and grade points for a course on the basis of an equivalency examination administered under the provisions of 3,d, (i), a student must present the affirmative recommendations of the major and course department chair and the academic adviser on the form.
-Second semester seniors are not eligible for an equivalency examination unless an Academic Petition is approved not later than one week after mid-semester grades are due.
+- To obtain credits and grade points for a course on the basis of an equivalency examination, a student must present the affirmative recommendations of the major and course department chair and the academic adviser.
+Second-semester seniors are not eligible for an equivalency examination unless an Academic Petition is approved not later than one week after mid-semester grades are due.
 The repeat grade policy does not apply to credits earned by way of an equivalency examination.

-- An extra tuition charge may be assessed by the Bursar’s office for examinations under 3c above.
+- An extra tuition charge may be assessed by the Bursar’s office for examinations.

-- Credits, not grade points, are to be awarded when evidence that the minimum required grade has been achieved on a nationally validated examination, such as, Advanced Placement (AP), DANTES, CLEP , and International Baccalaureate higher level examinations.
+- Credits, not grade points, are to be awarded when evidence that the minimum required grade has been achieved on a nationally validated examination, such as, Advanced Placement, CLEP, International Baccalaureate examinations.